mjit584/2019/content/pages/a-hopeful-voice/index.md

 udea: "Laura Andrea Garcia Giraldo"
 ---

-BBy 4 p.m., Irelys Rojas begins to fear the end of the day.
+By 4 p.m., Irelys Rojas begins to fear the end of the day.

 It’s raining, and the restaurants she performs in are empty.
 At 5, she sits down at a café to count how much she’s made for the day.